 It should be noted that city centres that respect and preserve their heritage, normally act as a magnet to both the local population and to tourists.

-- Relocate the bus station, and give relentless focus to the Greyfriars development.
+- Give relentless focus to the Greyfriars development.

 - The library to be upgraded but retained in its current location